jeffb4real/SLHPA-Web-App/README.md

 ## scraper.py

-This is a Python script that only needs to run correctly once, unless the online photo archive is updated.
+This is a Python script that only needs to run correctly once, and then it's end-of-life.
+The online photo archive is a dead database, and will never be updated.

 scraper.py collects all the public, web-available information about the online photo archive.
 For each photograpic record, this includes collecting: the title, description, and contributor of the photo, where available, as well as the web URL and file size of the photographic document.